OpenVoiceOS/community-docs/docs/standard_skills.md

 ![Timer](https://raw.githubusercontent.com/OpenVoiceOS/ovos_assets/master/Images/Screenshot%20-%205%20minutes%20timer.png)

-You can alway set more timers and even name them so you know which timers is for what.
+You can always set more timers and even name them, so you know which timers is for what.

 > Hey, Mycroft, set another timer called rice cooking for 7 minutes.